PHOTOS: Inside A North Korea That Is Changing — But At Its Own Pace

 toggle caption

 A North Korean man walks in the street on a communal farm in Pyongyang.
 The farm grows vegetables such as eggplants, cabbages and cucumbers for the state-run food distribution system and is reportedly home to about 3,000 residents.
-The day we visited, we saw roughly 80 kindergartners and a few dozen workers.
+The day we visited, we saw roughly 80 kindergartners and a few dozen workers

 David Guttenfelder for NPR